Students’ guide to dodging the draft - Honi Soit

 “The economic condition in Syria is very bad, and paying is very expensive.
 I have friends who would live overseas to save up and pay after a couple of years of work.
 In terms of the amount required, I’ve heard figures of like 8,000 Australian dollars.”

-Hrant’s Year 9 Mathematics teacher chose not to leave Syria and was conscripted to complete his national service in 2011.
+Hrant’s Year 9 Mathematics teacher’s brother chose not to leave Syria and was conscripted to complete his national service in 2011.
 Soon after, the war broke out, and the army forced him to keep fighting.

 “For people like him, the army would just keep you in the military for longer.
 My teacher was kept for eight years.”